19 Best Travel Dresses for Women in 2025 (With Pockets & Wrinkle-Free!)

 Quince 100% Organic Cotton Poplin Tiered Maxi Dress (Statement Dress)

 For the times when I just want to take amazing photos and be in an amazing dress, there’s the Quince Cotton Poplin Tiered Maxi, a Quince best-seller in women’s, and it does not disappoint.
-For only $70, it’s a dress that goes from spring to fall as a go-to maxi that makes a big fashion statement (in Lipstick Pink or Vermillion Red) and even if you wear it at home, it’ll transport you to the beach in Greece.

 I tried this dress and I love the vibe of it.
 The only thing is that it is too long on me, at 5’2”, and it’ll be best for anyone taller than 5’4”, or if you plan to wear espadrilles, heels or wedges during your trip.
+Keep that in mind when choosing a size.

 Nike Women’s Athletic Dresses

-Because it’s Nike, the styles change fast and vary from season to season.
-But one thing to know for sure is that with Nike, most of the women’s dresses are made of lightweight and packable materials like cotton-polyester-spandex blends that are perfect for hot trips where you may break a sweat.
+With Nike, the styles change fast and vary from season to season.
+But one thing to know is that with Nike, most of the women’s dresses are made of lightweight and packable materials like cotton-polyester-spandex blends that are perfect for hot trips where you may break a sweat.
 I’d recommend the Nike dress choices for woman travelers with a sporty and athletic style, as they come in looks like tennis dresses, body-skimming tank dresses, rib tank dresses and even overside T-shirt dresses.

 KUHL Vantage Dress

+KUHL is an adventure and outdoors brand, so I was glad to see they have a dress available for women travelers.
+The Vantage dress comes in four bold colors, and is sized XS-XL.
 As all KUHL products are created for being on the go and being active, the dress has moisture management, odor resistance, sun protection at UPF 50+ and a four-way fabric stretch.
 There are pockets right below the elastic waist!

 This travel dress is fairly casual, so if your trip is active (I probably wouldn’t wear this dress for biking or climbing) like if you’re camping, doing a lot of walking or going on an easy hike, pack this dress in your bag.